fahadPathan7/Super-Shop-Management/README.md

+# Super-Shop-Management
-# Super-Shop-ManagementA simple super shop management project created with java.
+A simple super shop management project created with java.
 IDE: IntelliJ

 I created this project only to practice.
 But I tried to make the codes easily redable, reuseable and changeable.